 Relationships – Resources

 Marriages and relationships are a work in progress.
 Maintaining a good relationship or enhancing one requires some work — or play.
-Whether you and your partner want to get away, find a new pursuit locally or need a helping hand, you can find ideas and resources at Military OneSource.
+Military OneSource can provide you with ideas and connect you with resources, whether you and your partner want to get away, find a new pursuit locally or need a helping hand.

 Strengthening your marriage with fun-filled resources and getaways

 Your Morale, Welfare and Recreation program offers lots of ways to relax, have fun and connect with others or each other.
 In addition to financial deals and benefits, the program also is a great resource to connect you to fitness, aquatics and sports programs, or bowling, golfing, riding or special-interest recreation programs and area resources.

 With your local Morale, Welfare and Recreation program, you can:

 - Find fun, skills-development programs and cultural events in your area by visiting MilitaryINSTALLATIONS.

 - Discover what’s beyond your community by visiting the Morale, Welfare and Recreation Digital Library.
 It’s a free, online resource for service members and their families.
 You’ll find eBooks and audiobooks on many topics, as well as databases and reference manuals that can help you learn a new skill, keep kids engaged and serve as a homework source, or prepare you to land your next job.
 Log into your Military OneSource account or create a username and password to get started.

 Your service branch offers service members and families ways to connect on cool places to stay.
 Take a look at all of your exciting options:

 - Department of Defense Lodging